 Porcelain Veneers in Buffalo, NY

-Experienced Dentist Providing Affordable Porcelain Veneers Throughout WNY
+Amherst Dentist Providing Affordable Porcelain Veneers For Patients in Western New York

 Can I still get cavities even when I have porcelain veneers?

 Yes, you can.
 With the veneers, you do have to keep them clean at all times, as it is possible to get a cavity in the space between the teeth and the veneers.
 Because the tooth under the veneer is still a regular tooth, you must maintain your veneers as if they were actual teeth.

 Porcelain veneers can last for years.
 The veneers that our office typically utilizes in our work with patients do come with a warranty of approximately five years, but the veneers can last longer.
 Veneers are quite stain-resistant.
 After several years, they might begin to develop minor stains, but they generally maintain their structure and color for some time.